MdNaimKhan/Nunit-Basics-With-PDF-Instructions/README.md

 # Nunit-Basics-With-PDF-Instructions
-Nunit basics described detailed.
+In this project Nunit basics described detailed.
 Beginner as unit tester understand all the basics of Nunit.